pombredanne/paulmillr.github.io/_posts/2013-07-01-usa-presidents-history.md

 * **Reagan**

-1. Reduced upper tax limit from 70% до 28%, decreased medicaid
+1. Reduced upper tax limit from 70% to 28%, decreased medicaid
 2. Increased military spending, started war on drugs, limited migration more

 * **Bush**